Hafsa-mohamed-Ad3n/Syria_tel-Churn-Analysis/README.md

      - Best F1-score (76%) which balances precision and recall

 - Class imbalance is addressed using SMOTE, improving the model's ability to detect minority cases.
-- Random Forest captures complex relationships in customer behavior better than linear models like logistic regression.
+- Random Forest captures complex relationships in customer behaviour better than linear models like logistic regression.